-- 15.79 With reference to the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP (Water and Wetland Biodiversity)) and section 9 the EP Act identify the environmental values of surface (including wetlands) and groundwaters within the project area, its surrounds and immediately downstream/down-gradient areas that may be affected by the project activities, including any human uses and culturally significant values of water. - 15.80 Describe historic and existing surface water and groundwater quality in terms of physical, chemical and biological characteristics of surface waters and groundwater within and surrounding the project area which may be affected. - 15.81 Include a description of water quality variability within the study area associated with climatic and seasonal factors, variability of freshwater flows and extreme events using suitable reference locations and sufficient data to adequately establish baseline condition and define natural variation, including seasonal variation. - 15.82 The assessment is to include a literature review supplemented by a suitable sampling program supported by sufficient site-specific baseline data.
-These additional matters are to be discussed: - (a) the relationship of water quality to flow, using local catchment examples - (b) water quality issues (such as stratification, eutrophication and deoxygenation) within and downstream from existing storages in the system - (c) the confirmed or likely causes of present water quality impacts (if any) - (d) the suitability of existing raw water quality for proposed on-site uses and any treatment required - (e) correlate groundwater quality results with surface water data to define interactions - (f) characterise baseline groundwater quality variability and its suitability for environmental and human use - (g) identify any water quality variations along the length of any alluvium upstream and downstream of infrastructure, or surface water locations - (h) surface water quality samples must include as a minimum, electrical conductivity, pH, sulphate, fluoride, dissolved oxygen, turbidity, total suspended solids, nutrients, dissolved and total metals and metalloids, total recoverable hydrocarbons and major anions and cations.
+- 15.88 With reference to the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP (Water and Wetland Biodiversity)) and section 9 the EP Act, identify the environmental values of surface water (including wetlands) and groundwater within the project area, its surrounds and immediately downstream/downgradient areas that may be affected by the project activities, including all existing human and environmental users and culturally significant values of water. - 15.89 Describe historic and existing surface water and groundwater quality in terms of physical, chemical and biological characteristics of surface waters and groundwater within and surrounding the project area which may be affected. - 15.90 Include a description of water quality variability within the study area associated with climatic and seasonal factors, variability of freshwater flows and extreme events using suitable reference locations and sufficient data to adequately establish baseline condition and define natural variation, including seasonal variation. - 15.91 The analysis is to include a literature review supplemented by a suitable sampling program and sufficient site-specific baseline data.
+The following additional matters are to be discussed: - (a) relationship of water quality to flow, using local catchment examples - (b) water quality issues (such as stratification, eutrophication and deoxygenation) within and downstream from existing storages in the system - (c) confirmed or likely causes of present water quality impacts (if any) - (d) suitability of existing raw water quality for proposed on-site uses and any treatment required - (e) correlate groundwater quality results with surface water data to define interactions - (f) characterise baseline groundwater quality variability and its suitability for environmental and human use - (g) identify any water quality variations along the length of any alluvium upstream and downstream of infrastructure, or surface water locations - (h) surface water quality samples must include as a minimum, electrical conductivity, pH, sulphate, fluoride, dissolved oxygen, turbidity, total suspended solids, nutrients, dissolved and total metals and metalloids, total recoverable hydrocarbons and major anions and cations.
 Groundwater indicators must include the same indicators (except turbidity and total suspended solids) as a minimum and should allow for all water quality objectives for local groundwater to be assessed.